Bulls dominate PSX as respite in Trump tariffs eases pressure

 Moreover, index-heavy stocks including HUBCO, SNGPL, OGDC, PPL, POL, HBL, MCB and UBL traded in the green on the back of respite in tariffs announced by US President Donald Trump and Prime Minister Shehbaz Sharif’s successful visit to Belarus last week.

-It must be noted that volatility continued in the PSX throughout the whole week as the world was in the grip of heightened uncertainty sparked by tariff announcements from the US President Donald Trump.
+It must be noted that volatility continued in the PSX throughout the week as the world was in the grip of heightened uncertainty sparked by tariff announcements by US President Donald Trump.